 - Silent generation (Born between 1928-1945): £9,497.96

 If you haven’t met your generation’s target or haven’t started saving, don’t despair.
-You’re looking for ways to build your own financial safety net by reading this article.
+You’re looking for ways to build your own financial buffer by reading this article.
 That consideration and forward-thinking will give you the motivation to stick to a successful savings fund.

 For most people, it’s better to pay off debts before saving.
 Debts come with higher interest rates.
 Although the general rule of thumb is to save whilst paying off debt, take a moment to think about the bigger picture: